Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers

 \section{Introduction}

-Over the past two decades, various cryptographic competitions, such as eSTREAM, the Competition for Authenticated Encryption: Security, Applicability, and Robustness (CAESAR) and National Institute of Standards and Technology (NIST) Lightweight Cryptography Project were called for the design and third-party analysis of lightweight cryptography primitives.
-Lightweight cryptography is designed to ensure secure communication for resource-constrained devices, e.g., Internet of Things (IoT) devices, as traditional ciphers are intended to operate in resource-rich environments.
-Many cryptanalysis techniques, such as cube attack, side channel attack and fault attack are applied to the lightweight ciphers.
+Over the past two decades, various cryptographic competitions, such as eSTREAM, the Competition for Authenticated Encryption: Security, Applicability, and Robustness (CAESAR), and the National Institute of Standards and Technology (NIST) Lightweight Cryptography Project, were initiated for the design and standardization of lightweight cryptographic primitives.
+These primitives ensure secure communication for resource-constrained devices, e.g., Internet of Things (IoT) devices, as traditional ciphers are intended to operate in resource-rich environments.
+Many cryptanalysis techniques, such as cube attacks, side channel attacks, and fault attacks are applied to the lightweight ciphers.
 Among these attacks, fault attacks have gained significant attention in recent years due to their effectiveness against physical hardware and the ongoing advancement of fault injection techniques.
 Since IoT devices are commonly deployed in publicly accessible areas, adversaries often have physical access to them, making these devices viable targets for fault attacks \cite{silvaetal2025}.

 Fault attack was first introduced by Boneh et al. \cite{bonehetal1997} and targets physical hardware rather than the cryptographic algorithm itself.
-They applied the attack to RSA and Robin signature schemes by introducing hardware faults to factor the large prime modulus $N$.
+They applied the attack to RSA and Rabin signature schemes by introducing hardware faults to factor the large prime modulus $N$.
 In the same year, Biham and Shamir \cite{bihamshamir1997} implemented a variant of fault attack, differential fault attack (DFA), and applied it against the Data Encryption Standard (DES) to recover the 56-bit secret key.
 The attack works by inducing an error (fault) during the operation of the cipher to obtain the faulty outputs.
-By analysing the differences between fault-free and faulty outputs, some secret information of the cipher, such as the internal state or secret key can be recovered.
-Hoch and Shamir \cite{hochshamir2004} further extended DFA against RC4, LILI-128 and SOBER-t32, introducing DFA on stream ciphers.
+By analyzing the differences between fault-free and faulty outputs, some secret information of the cipher, such as the internal state or the secret key can be recovered.
+Hoch and Shamir \cite{hochshamir2004} further extended DFA to stream ciphers such as RC4, LILI-128, and SOBER-t32.